 The revelation led to a surge in enquiries from the public wanting to specifically copy Jenner’s look, and demand for cosmetic injectable fillers (such as Juvederm®, Restylane®, and Belotero®) swiftly increased like the upper-lips they inflated.

 I spoke to Dr Joanna Romanowska at Clinic 42 to discuss lip fillers, and uncovered a few truths that those considering lip-fillers ought to take heed of.
 Before you scroll for before/afters, I did not have any injectables done on myself, this was all in the name of research.

 Not every request for lip enhancement is suited to fillers

 If your concern with your lips is that the top lip seems to ‘disappear’ when you smile, Dr Joanna informs me that in fact Botulinun Toxin treatment (Botox®) rather than fillers is often appropriate.
-Botox injected into the top lip can prevent the ‘curling’ under of the top lip, without the need to augment the size (see related post).
+Botox injected into the top lip can prevent the ‘curling’ under of the top lip, without the need to augment the size (see related post on Botox).

 Trying to correct that with filler is difficult because the lip continues flicking under when one smiles.
 It then ends up with a bigger and bigger upper lip when not smiling, but it still does a disappearing trick when you smile.